vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

   <figcaption>YPAD SMC Areas of Responsibility</figcaption>
 </figure>

+**Do not** give taxi instructions **beyond** your area of responsibility.
+Instruct aircraft to hold short of taxiways where responsibility changes to the next controller.

+!!! example
+    **AD SMC:** "QFA7448, Taxi via F2, A, Hold Short of K"
+    **QFA7448:** "Taxi via F2, A, Hold Short of K, QFA7448"
+    When QFA7448 is approaching K:
+    **AD SMC:** "QFA7448, Contact Ground 126.550"

 ### Pushback Delays
 SMC North will be responsible for delaying aircraft's pushback requests, in order to avoid overloading the taxiways.